frederic-bousefsaf/ippg2cppg/README.md

 # iPPG2cPPG: reconstructing contact from imaging photoplethysmographic signals

+This repository will contain the source codes related to a deep learning model dedicated to the conversion of imaging PPG signals (computed from video) into PPG signals measured by contact sensor placed on the finger or on the ear.

 ## Reference
+Frédéric Bousefsaf et al., **iPPG2cPPG: reconstructing contact from imaging photoplethysmographic signals using U-Net architectures**, *preprint*, 2021.

+You can also visit my [website](https://sites.google.com/view/frederic-bousefsaf) for additional information.

 ## Scientific description
+Available soon

 ## Requirements
 The codes were tested with Python 3.5/3.6 and Tensorflow + Keras frameworks.
 Results were analyzed in MATLAB.